ericschmar/pantheon/README.md

 - 🔑 Securely save connection info using your Keychain
 - 👀 Easily navigate and view your LDAP data
 - ✅ LDAP Query validation and formatting
-- 🌱 Small paackage size < 20 MB
+- 🌱 Small package size < 20 MB

 ### Installing Pantheon